wp-plugins/catalog/readme.txt

 Spider Catalog for WordPress is a convenient tool for organizing the products represented on your website into catalogs.

 == Description ==
+Create easy customizable products catalog for FREE at your WordPress website with categories, subcategories and multiple view options.

 Spider  [WordPress Catalog](http://web-dorado.com/products/wordpress-catalog.html)
 [Demo](http://wpdemo.web-dorado.com/catalog/)